keymanapp/keyman/core/src/ldml/C9134_ldml_markers.md

 - `vars` compiler will prescan all of the elements listed under [Emitting](#emitting), but not match-only.
 - All found markers will be added to a single master `list`, which will be added under the `vars.markers` section.
 - Subsequent processes/compilers will be able to check this list for any missing markers.
-For example, a `<display to='\m{nonExistentMarker}'/>` can then trigger an error failing validation, because nothing is defined whith emits that marker.
+For example, a `<display to='\m{nonExistentMarker}'/>` can then trigger an error failing validation, because nothing is defined which emits that marker.

 ### Other sections